Military Science Classes

-Leadership fundamental such as setting direction, problem solving, listening, presenting briefs, providng feedback, and using eff ective writing skills.
+Leadership fundamentals such as setting direction, problem solving, listening, presenting briefs, providing feedback, and using effective writing skills.
 Cadets explore dimensions of leadership values, attributes, skills, and actions in the context of practical, hands-on, and interactive exercises.
 Open to all freshmen.

 - MILS U141: Leadership Lab (1)

 Application of skills acquired in assigned military science classes.
 Leadership labs meet for three hours per week at varying off-campus locations to maximize training opportunities.
 The labs are sequential and progressive in nature, and correspond with every level of the military science classes.
 Lab participation is mandatory for all contracted cadets regardless of academic classification.
 Open to all students enrolled in military science courses.
 Course may be repeated for additional credit.